 HATTON GARDEN THEFT ‘MASTERMIND’ ON TRIAL

-Trial pending at Woolwich Crown Court (next up on April 26)
+Trial pending at Woolwich Crown Court on September 24

 Michael Seed 57, from Liverpool Road, Islington, has been charged with one count of conspriacy to burgle and one count of conspiracy to conceal or disguise criminal property.
 He is suspected of being the mastermind of the raid, known as Basil.